-(1) The Board is to cause to be kept proper accounts and records of the transactions and affairs of the Board and is to prepare
+(1) The Board is to cause to be kept proper accounts and records of the transactions and affairs of the Board and is to prepare financial statements in accordance with Australian Accounting Standards.

 (2) The financial statements are to be prepared on an accrual basis unless the Board determines otherwise.